apache/mynewt-site/docs/os/tutorials/blinky_primo.md

 Loading bootloader
 $
 ```

+**Note:** If you are using OpenOCD on a Windows platform and you get an `unable to find CMSIS-DAP device` error, you will need to download and install the mbed Windows serial port driver from [https://developer.mbed.org/handbook/Windows-serial-configuration](https://developer.mbed.org/handbook/Windows-serial-configuration).
+Follow the instructions from the site to install the driver.
+Here are some additional notes about the installation:

+1. The instructions indicate that the mbed Windows serial port driver is not required for Windows 10.
+If you are using Windows 10 and get the `unable to find CMSIS-DAP device` error, we recommend that you install the driver.
+2. If the driver installation fails, we recommend that you unplug the board, plug it back in, and retry the installation.

+Run the `newt load primo_boot` command again.

 <br>
+###Load the Blinky Application Image
 Run the `newt load primoblinky` command to load the Blinky application image onto the board.

 ```no-highlight